Selecting a turf Fertilizer

 Here are some tips to make sure that you get the best result when selecting a turf fertilizer, whether it be slow slow-release or a nitrogen lawn fertilizer.
 This blog disucusses what fertilizer do professionals use and points you in the right direction to choosing a good fertilizer.

-A fertiliser’s physical makeup has a big impact on the performance of any product applied.
+A fertiliser’s physical makeup has a big impact on the performance of any product you apply.
+There are several important considerations to think about when you develop a fertilizer strategy.

 What is a good fertilizer?